bitflip-software/xlripper-test/readme.md

 ## JSON Meta Structure

 Each test xlsx file should include a json file with metadata.
-If the xlsx file is named `myfile.xlsx` then the metadata file should be named `myfile.json.xlsx`.
+If the xlsx file is named `myfile.xlsx` then the metadata file should be named `myfile.meta.json`.
 The json file should look like this:

 ```
 {
   "name": "myfile.xlsx",
-    "description": "file produced by Libre Office",
+  "description": "file created with Libre Office",
   "is_failure_expected": false,
   "sheets": [
-        "My Sheet 1",
-        "Another Sheet Here"
+    "Sheet1"
   ]
 }
 ```